-Midco requires that customers use Midco-approved modems (for a list of approved modems, see Midco.com) and prohibits the connection of devices that cause harm to the network, compromise security, or are used for illegal purposes.
-For optimum performance, Midco recommends eight-channel DOCSIS 3.0 modems.
+Midco requires that customers use Midco-approved modems (for a list of approved modems, see Midco.com/Modems for residential and Midco.com/Business/Modems for business) and prohibits the connection of devices that cause harm to the network, compromise security, or are used for illegal purposes.
+For optimum performance on the coaxial network (and for Internet 500 and Midco Gig), Midco recommends DOCSIS 3.1 modems.

 Midco employs specific security measures in the interest of our customers.
-Through our customer portal called My Account, customers can disable these measures if they choose.
-By default, all incoming email to Midco Internet servers is scanned for Spam and viruses.
-If Spam email or a virus is detected, the email message is deleted.
+By default, all incoming email to Midco Internet servers is scanned for spam and viruses.
+If spam email or a virus is detected, the email message is deleted.
 Outgoing email is scanned for viruses and deleted if a virus is found.
 These email security measures apply only to email provided by Midco.
 Mail traffic from Google accounts, Apple, and others is not subject to these security measures.

 Midco seeks to protect customer security by implementing standard security measures, including password requirements for access to customer email and customer account information; limiting access to customer information by customer employees; and maintaining secure servers for customer information and email accounts.
 Attempts to breach customer information security are addressed based on the nature of the attempt and, depending on the circumstances, responses may include employee discipline, notification to the customer, blocking access to the customer account until security is reestablished or other appropriate measures.
 Midco monitors network activity to determine if there have been any security breaches, and responds appropriately to any breaches.
 Responses may include suspending or terminating accounts of any customers responsible for such breaches.